 Chapter grants up to $1,000 are available to help chapters provide interesting mathematical experiences for their members, others at their school, and their local community.
 No chapter will be granted more than $1,000 over time, but a chapter may apply more than once if they have not reached their $1,000 limit.
 Grants will be competitive and not all grant requests may be funded.
 Grant funds can be used to pay invoices or reimburse receipts after the event.
-Travel can only be paid after it has occured.
+Travel can only be paid after it has occurred.

 Grant money is not specifically intended to send students to state, regional, or national math competitions, but such expenses will be considered.
 Funding will not be granted for Mu Alpha Theta competitions or state Mu Alpha Theta-sponsored competitions.